You can find our full list of preferred and recommended caterers here.

 Yes.
 If you wish to serve alcohol at your event, we require a minimum of 30 days’ notice so that you, or a member of the Artscape Youngplace administrative staff, can obtain the appropriate Special Occasion Permit (SOP) to serve alcohol.

-You are welcome to bring in food from an off-site caterer, or explore the catering options available through our on-site Youngplace Coffee Pub (contact: firstname.lastname@example.org).
-There is a landmark fee of 20% for off-site catering and a fee of 10% for catering ordered through the Coffee Pub.
+You are welcome to bring in food from an off-site caterer, or explore the catering options available through our on-site coffee pub.
+There is a landmark fee of 20% for off-site catering.
+The landmark fee when using one of our preferred caterers is 15%.

 No. Artscape Youngplace is located in a residential community and as such we adhere to a strict Good Neighbour Policy.
 Events may not run past 11:00 pm.
 This policy is non-negotiable.